megagonlabs/cypherbench/README.md

 ### 2. Download the dataset

-To download the dataset (including both the graphs and text2cypher tasks), simply clone the [HuggingFace dataset repository](https://huggingface.co/datasets/megagonlabs/cypherbench):
+To download the dataset (including both the graphs and text-to-cypher tasks), simply clone the [HuggingFace dataset repository](https://huggingface.co/datasets/megagonlabs/cypherbench):

 ```bash
 # Make sure you have git-lfs installed (https://git-lfs.com)